bifravst/bifravst/docs/devices/FlashingCertificate.md

 # Flashing the certificate

+## Generating a certificate

+Use the CLI to generate a certificate for your device.
+The firmware will use the IMEI of the modem as the MQTT client ID.
+You can read the IMEI of your device using the AT command `AT+CGSN`:

+    AT+CGSN
+    352656100248049
+    OK

+Use the IMEI when generating the certificate:

+    node cli generate-cert -d <imei>

+## Flashing using nRF Connect for Desktop

 You can use the `certificates/device-<deviceId>.json` file with the _Certificate Manager_ in the
 [nRF Connect for Desktop](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop)